Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PW8jF99WMRI.md

 ### Transcript

-> nothing will be story locked, i don't know i don't think so
+> nothing will be story locked, I don't know I don't think so